SymfonyCasts/vue/sfcasts/ep1/single-file-component.md

 As we've seen, it's *totally* possible to configure the Vue instance and put the template in the same file.
 But... this is going to get *crazy* as our app grows: can you imagine writing 100 lines of HTML inside this string... or more?
 Yikes!
-Fortunately, Vue solves in a unique, and pretty cool way: with single file components.
+Fortunately, Vue solves this in a unique, and pretty cool way: with single file components.

 Inside the `js/` directory create a new folder called `pages/`, and then a file called `products.vue`.
 We'll talk more about the directory structure we're creating